Insurance for Property Investors: Costs, Benefits, & Who Needs It

-An average homeowners policy is about $300 to $1,000 per year.
-This means that if you add 25% to the aforementioned price, the average premium goes up to $375 to $1,250 per year.
-Some of the factors that affect the calculation of premium are:
+An average homeowners policy is about $1,249 per year.
+This means that if you add 25% to the aforementioned price, the average premium goes up to $1,561 per year.

 - A liability insurance policy that safeguards an investor against personal lawsuits